-Prerequisite: Sufficiently high English placement score resulting in placement in ENG-101, or completed ENG-099 with a grade of C or higher.
+Prerequisite: Appropriate college placement measures (see college website) or successful completion of ENG-098 with a C or higher.
 IAI Code: H3 903.
 PCS Code: 1.1.
 Lecture: 3.
 Lab: 0.

 LIT 143 - Exploring Literature: Drama (3 credits)

 Exploring Literature: Drama involves reading and discussion of representative plays, ranging from classical to modern drama, with some attention to dramatic and theater criticism.
 Graded written work (a minimum of 9-12 typed pages) may include critical responses, essay examinations, formal research papers, critiques, and/or group presentations in addition to any journals, class notes, or other informal responses.